The National Geographic SIM Card

 What are the rates for the National Geographic SIM card?

-For the latest rates, please click on the "Call Rates" or "Data Rates" tabs.
+For the latest rates, please click on the "Call Rates" tab.

 I just need an international SIM card with data.
 Is this the best travel SIM card for me?

 SIM cards that are dedicated only to data tend to have better rates than SIM cards that are data and voice.
-If you need a data only SIM card for global use, for example, for your tablet or you just simply do not need to make and receive phone calls (or you can use data for you calls through Skype, Whatsap or similar), please visit this link http://www.cellularabroad.com/internationaldatasim.php Here you will find data SIM cards for global use that you can use virtually worldwide as well as SIM cards intended for use in one country which usually offer much better rates than international roaming data SIM cards.
+If you need a data only SIM card for global use, for example, for your tablet or you just simply do not need to make and receive phone calls (or you can use data for you calls through Skype, Whatsapp or similar), please visit this link http://www.cellularabroad.com/dataSIMs.php Here you will find data SIM cards for global use that you can use, virtually worldwide, as well as SIM cards intended for use in one country which usually offer much better rates than international roaming data SIM cards.

 Is there a better SIM card for international use than a global roaming SIM?

 Potentially, yes.
-If you are traveling only to one country, it makes sense to get a local SIM card.
-For example, if you are going just to Italy or just to the UK, then get a local SIM card.
-Cellular Abroad offers many local SIM cards for popular destinations, including Italy, the UK and many others.
-You may also be able to get a SIM card when you arrive but, not only is it more convenient buying one before your trip, if you do not speak the local language, you may have a very challenging time trying to use the SIM card.
-Also, in some countries, you cannot buy a SIM card unless you have a local residence.
-What many of our customers do is to use the National Geographic SIM card as a backup in case they cannot locate a local SIM card in the country to where there are traveling.
-Or, if they are only in that country a few days or don't make a lot of calls, than they just use the Nat Geo SIM.
-In sum, the National Geographic global SIM card, while it does work around the world, is more expensive but more convenient than getting a local SIM card.
+If you are traveling only to one country, it makes sense to get a local SIM card, for example if you are going just to Italy or just to the UK.
+Cellular Abroad offers many local SIM cards for popular destinations http://www.cellularabroad.com/SIMcards.php You may also be able to get a SIM card when you arrive, but not only is it more convenient buying one before your trip, if you do not speak the local language, you may have a very challenging time trying to use the SIM card.
+Also, in some countries, you cannot buy a SIM card unless you are a local resident and you will have no way of getting a US number.
+What many of our customers do is to use the National Geographic SIM card as a backup in case they cannot locate a local SIM card in the country they are traveling to.
+The National Geographic global SIM card, while it does work around the world, is more expensive but more convenient than getting a local SIM card.

 What cell phones use SIM cards?